Is Belgrade’s Art Market an Ornament for Urban Rebranding?

 Museum of Contemporary Art Belgrade, 2024.
 Courtesy kallerna, Wikimedia Commons

 For the fresh graduate, the transition from the academy to the public arena is often jarring.
 Many enter a phase of manic exhibiting, driven by the pressure to build a resume and secure visibility.
-This frantic pace frequently leads to premature burnout or profound personal crises when artists realise that their labor is essentially uncompensated.
+This frantic pace frequently leads to premature burnout or profound personal crises when artists realise that their labour is essentially uncompensated.
 In the public museum-gallery complex – anchored by the Museum of Contemporary Art (MoCAB) and the Cultural Center of Belgrade (KCB) – fees are rare.
 Artists are often lucky if the institution covers basic transportation or minimal production costs.

 This is where the invisible hand of social class becomes the deciding factor in an artist’s longevity.
 Within a few years of graduation, a significant portion of the precariat class of artists stops producing work because it is simply not financially sustainable.
 Those who persist usually fall into two categories: those who secure postgraduate stipends or PhD positions, often supplemented by parental support or low-stakes side jobs; and those with family wealth who can afford to maintain a studio and produce work without the immediate pressure of sales.